 In order to take a mathematics or statistics course at Swarthmore - at any time, not just during your first year - students must have at least one of the following:

 - a score of 4 or 5 on the AB or BC Calculus AP exam

 - a score of 5, 6, or 7 on the Higher Level IB Mathematics Exam

 - completed one or both of the Swarthmore College placement/readiness exams, as appropriate (see explanation below).

 Please visit the new student forms page, login, check your AP/IB scores, if appropriate, and be sure to read all the way to the bottom of this page to determine which parts of which exams you need to take.
 Students who do not either take a Swarthmore test or do well enough on one of the standardized (AP or IB) exams described above will not be allowed to enroll in a mathematics or statistics course at any time during their Swarthmore years.

 The Department's placement tests, described in the next subsection, are used for placement purposes only, not for credit.
 Placement results do not appear on your transcript.

-If you are worried that your math/stat preparation is not very strong, but that you nonetheless will need to take math/stat courses for your intended course of study, you will want to talk to Professor Johnson as soon as possible.
+If you are worried that your math/stat preparation is not very strong, but that you nonetheless will need to take math/stat courses for your intended course of study, you will want to talk to the Math Placement Adviser as soon as possible.